voizlav/md2html/README.md

 # Markdown to HTML parser
-#### Video Demo:  TODO

 ## Overview
 Markdown to HTML is a command line program that allows for easy transformation of basic Markdown syntax into HTML tags.
-With its straightforward functionality, users can quickly convert text files from one format to another.
 The program requires the input file to be passed when initiated, and the output file, if not specified, will be generated automatically as `output.html`

 ## Supported Syntax
 - Headers: `#` for H1, `##` for H2, and so on